Rahulacct/A8/README.md

 - `statsmodels`: For applying **Exponential Smoothing**.
 - `pandas`: For data manipulation.
 - `matplotlib`: For plotting the historical and forecasted stock prices.

-### Required Libraries

-Make sure you have the following dependencies in your environment.
-You can install them using:

 ```bash
 pip install -r requirements.txt